 Leslie Feinberg was a self-described “anti-racist white, working-class, secular Jewish, transgender, lesbian, female, revolutionary communist.”
 She worked at the nexus of trans, feminist, lesbian, critical race, Jewish, and class politics.
 A speaker and author, Feinberg was a gifted activist and political organizer.

 Naomi Feinbrun-Dothan helped pioneer the scientific analysis of native Israeli flora and establish the study of botany and genetics at the Hebrew University of Jerusalem.

 Jessica Feingold devoted more than forty-five years of her life to carrying out the goals of the Jewish Theological Seminary.
 She edited fifty books that originated at the institution, while also serving in many different administrative positions.

-Dianne Feinstein, former mayor of San Francisco and United States senior senator from California since 1992, is a political pioneer and the oldest sitting U.S. senator.
-Throughout her career, Feinstein has earned a reputation as a leader, reformer, and principal member of the Democratic Party.
+Dianne Feinstein, former mayor of San Francisco and United States senior senator from California since 1992, was a political pioneer and a long-time U.S. senator.
+Throughout her career, Feinstein earned a reputation as a leader, reformer, and principal member of the Democratic Party.